 Landmark historic status: Tudor City was designated a Landmark Historic District in 1988 based on its status as an example of the Garden City movement and, of course, its unique Tudor architecture.
 The district’s designation report notes, "This project is more than a copy of medieval buildings or even their modern progeny, because in transposing the Tudor Revival style into a skyscraper format for four of the buildings, Tudor City was a highly successful attempt to urbanize the style."

 The Tudor City complex comprises twelve residential buildings and one transient hotel.
 Hotel Tudor reopened as Westgate New York Grand Central in summer 2021 and, like the apartment buildings, pays respectful tribute to its neighborhood's history.
-A penthouse at Windsor Tower made memorable appearances in all three Spider-Man movies, and the Tudor City complex has been featured in a wide variety of movies, television shows, and advertisements.
+A penthouse at Windsor Tower made memorable appearances in all three Spider-Man movies, and sold for $3.5 million in April 2025.
+Additionally, the Tudor City complex as a whole has been featured in a wide variety of movies, television shows, and advertisements.
 Below, we look at the buildings of Tudor City and availabilities inside.

 Would you like to tour any of these properties?